skedwards88/word_games/README.md

 To deploy, run `npm run deploy`.

 To regenerate the word lists, run `npm run prebuild`.
-For information about the word lists, see `src/common/wordLists/README.md`.
-To add a word to "easy mode", add the word to `src/common/wordLists/compiled/notActuallyUncommon.txt`.
-To exclude a word from easy mode, add the word to `src/common/wordLists/compiled/notActuallyCommon.txt`.
+For information about the word lists, see [`src/common/wordLists/README.md`](src/common/wordLists/README.md).
+To add a word to the list of common words that the code uses to generate clues, add the word to `src/common/wordLists/compiled/notActuallyUncommon.txt`.
+To exclude a word from the list of common words that the code uses to generate clues, add the word to `src/common/wordLists/compiled/notActuallyCommon.txt`.